 Q. Can I include images or logos in my header?

 A. Absolutely!
 To insert images into the header section, go to the “Insert” tab and select “Pictures.”
-Next, modify the positioning and dimensions of the image to your liking.
-Modify the positioning and dimensions of the image according to your preferences.
+Next, modify the image’s positioning and dimensions to your liking.

 Q. How can I remove a header that I no longer want?